skeeseem/Road-surface-segmentation-and-vehicle-detection-using-real-time-object-recognition-algorithm/README.md

 # Road-surface-segmentation-and-vehicle-detection-using-real-time-object-recognition-algorithm
-this project is totally based in python and platform you can use it google collab.
+this project is totally based in python and platform you can use is google collab.